phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 `EstimoteBeacons.getBeacons(successCallback)` Returns latest list of beacons found by `startRangingBeaconsInRegion`.
 You have to call this method periodically to be up to date with latest results.

+## isBleSupported

+`EstimoteBeacons.isBleSupported(successCallback, errorCallback)` Determines whether BLE is supported or not.

+## isBluetoothEnabled

+`EstimoteBeacons.isBluetoothEnabled(successCallback, errorCallback)` Determines whether Bluetooth is enabled or not.

 ## Known Issues

 - Sometimes this plugin stops working because of an error: "Bluetooth share has stopped".
 This is an [Android bug](https://code.google.com/p/android/issues/detail?id=67272).
 For more information about this bug read [Estimote Android SDK FAQ section](https://github.com/Estimote/Android-SDK#faq).
 When this error appears, it may be necessary to factory reset your device. **NOTE: BACKUP YOUR DATA AND APPS BEFORE FACTORY RESET YOUR DEVICE**.